gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The new `WriteProperties` task is available to create Java properties files in a reproducible manner.
 For more information see the User guide section on "[Properties files](userguide/working_with_files.html#sec:properties_files)".

+### Improved initial Scala compilation performance

+Previously, large multi-project Scala builds suffered from poor startup performance due to how the Zinc compiler interface was generated and file locking around it.
+[Fedor Korotkov](https://github.com/fkorotkov) kindly contributed a smarter locking strategy that improves performance and prevents cache pollution from using different versions of Zinc in one build.
+Thank you, Fedor!

 ## Promoted features